top of page

 How Meditation and Dreams Can Unlock Past Life Memories

-Have you ever woken up from a dream so vivid it didn’t feel like a dream at all?
-Or found yourself in meditation seeing scenes, people, or places you’ve never known, yet somehow they feel deeply familiar?
-Maybe you’ve even had it happen while daydreaming or staring out the window, when your mind drifts and suddenly you’re somewhere else entirely.
+Have you ever woken up from a dream so vivid that it didn’t feel like a dream at all?
+Or found yourself in meditation, seeing scenes, people, or places you’ve never known, yet somehow they feel deeply familiar?
+Maybe you’ve even experienced this while daydreaming or staring out the window, when your mind drifts and suddenly you’re somewhere else entirely.

-These moments may be more than imagination.
+These moments may be more than mere imagination.
 They could be glimpses into your past lives.

 A mystical door opens to another time and place; can past life regression be done online?